pekermilas/Coursera_Capstone/Capstone_Project_TheBattleOfNeighborhoods/Final_Report.md

     2. **Pace of life:** Fast food is a mark in diet for highly mobile and fast pace societies.
 Likewise, the ratio of number of restaurants to the other food locations such as food carts or pizza places, is an indicator of the community's life pace.
-    As a result, I believe I can infer about relative pace in Brooklyn and Queens.
+    As a result, I believe I can infer about relative pace in Brooklyn and Queens by comparing type of food venues in both areas.

+### Section 2) Analysis of Arts and Entartainment Venues

 - Next comparison will be among venues categorized under 'Art and Entartainment' section of foursquare data.
 By analyzing the venues data, I intend to infer about availability